w314/notes/javaNotes/javaBasics.md

   - it contains:
     - primitive values that are specific to a method
     - references to objects referred from the method that are in a heap.
-- Access to this memory is in Last-In-First-Out (LIFO) order.
+- LIFO : Access to this memory is in Last-In-First-Out (LIFO) order.
 - When the method finishes execution, its corresponding stack frame is flushed, the flow goes back to the calling method, and space becomes available for the next method.
 - It grows and shrinks as new methods are called and returned, respectively.
 - Variables inside the stack exist only as long as the method that created them is running.